Asheville’s Historic Art Deco

 West Asheville End of the Car Line Historic District (700 and 800 blocks of Haywood Rd., West asheville) features a collection of mostly early 20th century low-rise brick commercial buildings.
 It is designated by the National Register of Historic Places as the West Asheville End of Car Line Historic District.
 From 1911 to 1934, the Asheville street car line ended at a turn-around point at the intersection of Haywood and Brevard roads.
 Among the more interesting buildings in this area are the Bledsoe Building (771-783 Haywood Rd., completed in 1927), the largest commercial building on Haywood Road; the Art Deco Isis Theater (743 Haywood Rd., completed in 1937), renovated and reopened in 2012 as the Isis Restaurant & Music Hall; and Pure Oil Gas Station (784 Haywood Rd., completed in 1947) with a steeply pitched and gabled roof covered in blue terra cotta tile, now the Universal Joint restaurant.

 YMI Building (39 S. Market St., corner of Eagle and Market Sts.) was completed in 1893, under the direction of Richard Sharp Smith.
 George W. Vanderbilt funded the construction of the Young Men’s Institute as a community center for Asheville’s African-American community.
 It is located in the heart of what was the Eagle-Market Streets African-American business district.
 However, far from reflecting any African-American tradition, the three-story building is in Richard Morris Hunt’s English vernacular style used in Biltmore Village and for auxiliary buildings on the Biltmore Estate, with pebbledash exterior walls and brick window and door trim.
-After serving for a time as a YMCA branch, it sat idle until becoming the home in 1988 of the YMI Cultural Center, now a part of the Pack Place complex.
-However, in recent years its future as a repository of black culture has been put in doubt.
+After serving for a time as a YMCA branch, it sat idle until becoming the home in 1988 of the YMI Cultural Center.

 For information on the Biltmore House buildings, see the Biltmore Estate section; for information on buildings in the River Arts District, see the Arts in Asheville section; for information on architecture in towns near Asheville, including Black Mountain, Brevard, Highlands and Hendersonville, see the Nearby Small Towns and Villages section.